JoyceMbiguidi/Machine-Learning/README.md

-# hello-world
+# Machine-Learning
-created to have a quick learn on Git
+created to have a back up of all my scripts both Python and R never delete this repo
-This is a test
-This is the secund test